Altinn/altinn-studio/src/studio/README.md

 127.0.0.1 altinn3.no
 ```

-7. Make sure your C drive is shared with docker, Docker Settings -> Shared Drives
+7. If you are running Docker Desktop in Hyper-V mode you need to make sure your C drive is shared with Docker, Docker Settings -> Shared Drives
+   The File sharing tab is only available in Hyper-V mode, because in WSL 2 mode and Windows container mode all files are automatically shared by Windows.

    On MacOS: Change docker-compose.yml (both)
     ```yaml
       volumes: